Terms and Conditions

 From time to time we sell flights which are restricted to return flights only, a specified number of nights and/or departing only from specified airports.
 In such cases one-way bookings are not allowed and any booking found not to comply with the relevant restrictions will be cancelled.
 For example, all bookings made for flights to North America must be return flights originating from the UK and must be of a 3 or 4 night duration only.

-We are a ticketless and non-refundable airline.
-When you have made your booking you will be issued with a confirmation email, and also a summary text alert if you have requested one in accordance with section 1.7 above, both of which detail your itinerary and confirmation number.
+We are a ticketless airline and all bookings are non-refundable and non-transferable.
+When you have made your booking you will be issued with a confirmation email, and also a summary text alert if you have requested one in accordance with section 1.8 above, both of which detail your itinerary and confirmation number.
 You need to quote this number at check-in in order to travel.
 The number is valid for the flight(s) booked or as subsequently amended.
 We do not accept liability for any misuse of your confirmation number.
 Please keep it safe.

 All prices displayed are subject to change without notice before a booking is confirmed.
 Air fares do not include transfers to and from your departure airports.
 Most online discounts and promotional fares are not available for bookings made through our call centre.
 Base fare(s), taxes and charges are payable in the currency in which they are published.